When was Adam Teva V’Din founded?

 Why are monthly donations preferable to one-time donations?

 We welcome all types of donations.
 Sometimes we’ll campaign to boost our monthly donations because we have a ‘matching gift’ opportunity.
 Choose your way to give and we’ll always be grateful!

 Over 80% of our income goes to program support, i.e. the activities of our advocacy experts and our media teams.

 Is my donation to Adam Teva V’Din eligible for tax deduction?

-Yes, we are a recognized association for the purpose of receiving a tax refund under section 46 of Israel’s Tax Ordinance.
+- In Israel, we are a recognized association for the purpose of receiving a tax refund under section 46 of Israel’s Tax Ordinance.